zpz/zpz.github.io/_posts/2021-05-08-python-docker-stack-3.md

    For another example, user can specify any environment variable needed by the program via `-e name=value`.

-2. While `run-docker` will find and use the latest version of the image if a tag is not specified, it happily accepts an exact tag if specified.
-This is often useful during production deployment, especially rollback.

-3. All the arguments after the image name specify the command to be run within the container.
-This is often used while running a prod container, like
+   While `-p` and `-e` are Docker arguments, project-command arguments are often useful when running a prod container, like

    ```
    $ run-docker zppz/docker-project-template-py-master:20210502-002343 python -m example ...
    ```

-   When the image name is the last argument, it means the default command of the image should be run.
-This is usually the shell console or Python interpreter.
+   On the other hand, when the image name is the last argument, it means the default command of the image should be run.
+This is often the shell console or Python interpreter.
 The examples above for dev container make use of this.

+2. While `run-docker` will find and use the latest version of the image if a tag is not specified, it happily accepts an exact tag if specified.
+This is often useful during production deployment, especially rollback.

-4. Unless user uses the `--root` option, `run-docker` always runs as the unprivileged `docker-user` account.
+3. Unless user specifies the `--root` option, `run-docker` always runs as the unprivileged `docker-user` account.

-5. Some convenience is offered for running Jupyter notebooks.
+4. Some convenience is offered for running Jupyter notebooks.
 If I type

    ```
    $ run-docker zppz/docker-project-template-py notebook